conestack/cone.app/docs/source/index.rst

 `Plone <https://plone.org>`_ development, thus a developer originating those domains will be familiar with lots of the concepts used.

-The package does not aim to provide another CMS.

-``cone.app`` aims to provide an environment for building Web Applications used to publish and modify `node <http://pypi.python.org/pypi/node>`_ based data structures.
+The package does not aim to provide another CMS. ``cone.app`` aims to provide an environment for building Web Applications used to publish and modify `node <http://pypi.python.org/pypi/node>`_ based data models.

 Nodes describes a unified contract the data model must follow, regardless of the physical data storage backend.